- J.D., The George Washington University National Law Center, 1997, with honors

 Ms. Willey serves on Miller Johnson’s Management Committee and is the chair of the firm’s FMLA/ADA Solutions Practice Group.
 She belongs to the American Bar Association, State Bar of Michigan and Kalamazoo County Bar Association.
 Ms. Willey is a member of the American Health Lawyers Association and the Labor and Employment practice group.
 She is a member of the Kalamazoo Human Resources Management Association.
 Ms. Willey was also a 2013 Fellow with the Leadership Council on Legal Diversity.

-Ms. Willey is listed in the “Best Lawyers in America®” for Employment – Management.
+Ms. Willey is listed in the “Best Lawyers in America®” for Employment – Management and Labor Law – Management.
+She has also been recognized as a Michigan Super Lawyer for Employment and Labor.

 Ms. Willey is on the Board of Directors of Family & Children’s Services as well as Sherman Lake YMCA and Adventure Center at Pretty Lake.
 Ms. Willey is also on the Advisory Council of the Kalamazoo Marathon and is a coach for Girls on the Run.